 - Those participating will receive a military-style dog tag embossed with the veteran’s name, rank and branch of service;

-- The participant will sign and receive a pledge card (pledging to cast his or her vote in honor of their selected veteran);
+- The participant will sign a pledge card (pledging to cast his or her vote in honor of their selected veteran);

 - Participants and his or her veteran will be listed on this website.